 - HCAHPS survey data must be collected by organizations that are trained by the federal government in HCAHPS data collection procedures.
 Data submitted to the HCAHPS data warehouse is cleaned, adjusted and analyzed by CMS, which calculates hospitals’ HCAHPS scores and publicly reports them on the Hospital Compare website.

-- Survey data for VA hospitals comes from the VA Survey of Healthcare Experiences of Patients (SHEP) inpatient survey.
-The SHEP survey uses the same questions as the HCAHPS Survey but is collected and analyzed independently.
-Patient survey results for VA hospitals do not represent official HCAHPS results and are not included in state and national averages.
+- Survey data for Department of Defense (DoD) hospitals comes from the TRICARE Inpatient Satisfaction Survey (TRISS).
+The TRISS survey uses the same questions as the HCAHPS Survey but is collected and analyzed independently.
+Patient survey results for DoD hospitals do not represent official HCAHPS results and are not included in state and national averages.